 None of this is meant to be disrespectful to in-house attorneys, this is just how it works.
 Most companies will not send work to in-house counsel once they leave because they are simply not regarded as highly as attorneys from law firms.

-Do in house attorneys ever return to law firms?
+Do in-house attorneys ever return to law firms?
 Of course they do.
-Most often it is patent attorneys and tax attorneys with "nerdy skills" that are in demand by law firms that need "back office types" that can work anonymously as long as there is work available.
+Most often it is patent attorneys and tax attorneys with "nerdy skills" who are in demand by law firms that need "back-office types" who can work anonymously as long as there is work available.
 Corporate attorneys sometimes can go back.
 Litigators almost never can.
 ERISA attorneys can sometimes go back, depending on how specialized they are.

 - Why You Should NEVER Quit a Law Firm Job Without Another Lined Up: Once You Start Working in a Law Firm, If You Leave You Will Almost Certainly Not Be Able to Return

 - Can an Attorney Transition Back to a Law Firm After they Have Worked In-House?

 All of this is to say that law firms are generally not going to welcome any in-house attorney back.
 They have shown they are not part of the fraternity.
 Going back is exceedingly rare.
 Generally, the attorney who tries to come back needs to have (1) awesome qualifications – top law school, grades, and initial law firm, (2) incredible recommendations from a prior firm ("Best associate we've ever seen!"), and (3) not more than a few years of experience, generally no more than five with about one or two years of that being in-house (with a powerful in-house company with a great reputation).